Risk Warning: Your Capital is at Risk.

 - Global economic or political turmoil could strengthen the US dollar and weaken demand for commodities.

-If you want to learn more about ethanol as a commodity, see our guide on how it’s produced, blended, and what it’s main price drivers are.
+If you want to learn more about ethanol, see our Ethanol Commodity Guide on how it’s produced, blended, and what it’s main price drivers are.